Decent SMA Transitions

 Test Setup

 I could have terminated the trace on the board with an 0402 resistor, but then I could have potentially had an unknown discontinuity from the termination resistor.
 I decided instead to live with the known discontinuity of a second SMA connector.
 Now that I have a decent footprint, I will build some boards that terminate the trace in various shunt connected surface mount footprints to use as a test fixture to measure surface mount capacitors and inductors.
-You won't have much luch measuring an 0402 1pF capacitor with a bench LCR meter, but a VNA can measure such components quite accurately.
+You won't have much luck measuring an 0402 1pF capacitor with a bench LCR meter, but a VNA can measure such components quite accurately.